 During December 2018 and January 2019, the government called for registrations of interest (ROI) for projects under the program.
 ROIs were due by 23 January 2019.

 There was strong interest in the program, with 66 submissions received as part of the ROI process.
-The government has carefully considered all 66 submissions against the objectives of the program and the eligibility criteria proposed in the ROI guidance document.
-The government has agreed to a shortlist of 12 projects representing a range of fuel types, which includes:
+The government considered all 66 submissions against the objectives of the program and the eligibility criteria proposed in the ROI guidance document and agreed to a shortlist of 12 projects representing a range of fuel types, which includes:

 - 6 renewable pumped hydro projects